opendatadurban/city-frontend/docs/releasing/publishing.md

 5. You will now be prompted to continue or cancel the release.
 Check the details and enter `y` to continue.
 If something does not look right, press `N` to cancel the release.

-   This step will create a ZIP file containing the release in the root of your govuk-frontend git directory.
+   This step will create a ZIP file containing the release in the root of your city-frontend git directory.
 You will need this file when creating the GitHub release.

    This step will also automatically create a tag in Github which you can use to create a Github release in the following section.

-6. Verify the presence of the release and its tag on [npm](https://www.npmjs.com/package/govuk-frontend?activeTab=versions)
+6. Verify the presence of the release and its tag on [npm](https://www.npmjs.com/package/city-frontend?activeTab=versions)

    If the release has been assigned the wrong tag (mistakes happen), you can use [`npm dist-tag`](https://docs.npmjs.com/cli/v8/commands/npm-dist-tag) to quickly correct.